This article will show you how to create an Office 365 mailbox in a hybrid environment using any of the three following methods:

 Create an Office 365 Mailbox Using Easy365Manager

-Easy365Manager represents by far the easiest way to do assign and manage Office 365 mailboxes and licenses.
+Easy365Manager represents by far the easiest way to assign and manage Office 365 mailboxes and licenses.

 Easy365Manager is a snap-in to Active Directory Users & Computers.
 This means you’re completing all steps from your AD management console.

-Using the Easy365Manager snap-in you can create both the on-premise user and the Office 365 user directly from your AD management console in a single step.
+Using the Easy365Manager snap-in, you can create both the on-premises user and the Office 365 user directly from your AD management console in a single step.

 Once the user is created, open up user properties and select the Office 365 tab: